Splint3r7/web/_posts/BugBounty/2019-07-01-RFI_LFI_writeup.md

 ---
-title: "How I escalated to RFI into SSRF and LFI"
+title: "How I escalated to RFI into LFI"
 date: 2019-07-01
 tags: [BugBounty, BugBountyTips, Server Side Request Forgery, Local File Disclosure,]
 excerpt: "How I escalated to RFI into LFI"